Mexico telecoms regulator reins in Slim and his empire

 Slim struck gold when Mexico privatized its telecoms industry in the early 1990s, using money generated by his phone business to build a vast corporate empire spanning mining to retail that gave him one of the world's largest fortunes.

-The IFT's dominance rulings are part of a larger telecommunications overhaul and a key milestone in driving competition in Mexico's telecoms and broadcasting sectors.
+The dominance rulings are a part of a larger telecommunications overhaul and a key milestone in driving competition in Mexico's telecoms and broadcasting sectors.

 They have raised expectations that Mexico might finally tackle the extraordinary power enjoyed by a few companies in Latin America's second-largest economy.